 The City will improve awareness and support for the City's workforce and affordable housing programs by preparing, publishing, and distributing an affordable housing information brochure/newsletter that will be a local resource for persons interested in developing low-cost housing, which will be implemented consistent with the requirements of AB 1483 (2019).
 The City will encourage the participation of agencies and organizations that operate rental and mortgage subsidy and self-help housing programs.
-This program will be implemented consistent with the requirements of AB 1483 (2019).
 To improve the dissemination of the City's affordable housing programs, the City will provide information, printed and as web content.
-The City will perform proactive public outreach using a variety of methods that may include in-person or virtual participation, e.g., development industry events or workshops, and direct contact with developers and property owners to improve the dissemination of information about the City's affordable housing programs.
-The City will refer persons interested in developing low-cost housing programs.
-The City will refer persons interested in developing low-cost housing programs.
+The City will perform proactive public outreach using a variety of methods that may include in-person or virtual participation, e. g., development industry events or workshops, and direct contact with developers and property owners to improve the dissemination of information about the City's affordable housing programs.
+The City will refer persons interested in developing low-cost housing to appropriate government and non-profit organizations for assistance.